City of Whittlesea

-Flood information for the Whittlesea City Council, encompassing local flood guides and a Municipal Flood Emergency Plan.
+Flood information for the City of Whittlesea, encompassing local flood guides and a Municipal Flood Emergency Plan.

-Whittlesea City Council has a history of flooding including a significant flood event in 1974, which impacted the township of Whittlesea and vast extents of rural areas resulting in damage and isolation.
+The City of Whittlesea has a history of flooding including a significant flood event in 1974, which impacted the township of Whittlesea and vast extents of rural areas resulting in damage and isolation.

 Locations at risk of flooding include: